-Today, Western Illinois University offers a variety of bachelor's and master's degree programs, pre-professional programs, a doctorate degree in education, and certificate programs to more than 12,200 students.
+Today, Western Illinois University offers a variety of bachelor's and master's degree programs, pre-professional programs, two doctoral degrees, and certificate programs to more than 10,000 students.

 - The student to faculty ratio is 15:1

 - The Princeton Review: Western ranked a “Best Midwestern College"

 - U.S. News & World Report: WIU recognized as a top tier "Best Regional University"